networkandcode/networkandcode.github.io/_posts/kubernetes/access-control/2020-03-08-rbac-with-rolebinding.md

 ---

 RBAC(Role Based Access Control) is one of the authorization modes supported by the Kube api server.
-And in this post we would see see some functionality of role, clusterrole and rolebinding objects that are used for ensuring RBAC in Kubernetes.
+And in this post we would see some functionality of role, clusterrole and rolebinding objects that are used for ensuring RBAC in Kubernetes.

 You should know how to launch a cluster using kubeadm, and how to create a user with TLS, to make the most use of this post.